time2backup/time2backup/docs/command.md

---delete-new     Delete newer files if exists for directories (restore exactly the same version) -p, --progress   Display restore progress for each file (overrides configuration) -t, --test       Test mode; do not restore files
--f, --force      Force restore; do not display confirmation -q, --quiet      Quiet mode; do not print transfer details -h, --help       Print help
+--delete-new     Delete newer files if exists for directories (restore exactly the same version) -p, --progress   Display restore progress for each file (overrides configuration) -t, --test       Test mode; do not restore files --no-lock        Do not create a lock when restoring -f, --force      Force restore; do not display confirmation -q, --quiet      Quiet mode; do not print transfer details -h, --help       Print help